-Understanding Africa's Fintechs
+Understanding Africa's fintechs

 Innovation in the informal banking sector has led to growth in products and services for the unbanked